-Martin Kretschmer is Professor of Intellectual Property Law in the School of Law, University of Glasgow, and Director of CREATe.
+Martin Kretschmer is Professor of Intellectual Property Law in the School of Law, University of Glasgow, and Director of CREATe (www.create.ac.uk, an interdisciplinary research centre funded jointly by AHRC, EPSRC and ESRC).
 From 2000-2012, he was Director of the Centre for Intellectual Property Policy & Management (CIPPM) at Bournemouth University (www.cippm.org.uk).
+In 2010/11, he was seconded to the UK Intellectual Property Office.
 From 1996-1999 he was a postdoctoral research fellow at Cass Business School, City University, London (ESRC Media Economics and Media Culture programme).

 Martin says: “My stock in trade is the empirical analysis of intellectual property law.
 I am also interested in the genealogy of the norms governing an information society (www.copyrighthistory.org).”